Second-Parent Adoption for LGBTQ+ Parents

 Adoption protects the rights of the second-parent if the partners stay together, get married, or even break up.
 No matter the status of the couple’s relationship, second-parent adoption can benefit the parents and child.
 Benefits of second-parent adoption are as follows:

 - Having two legal and equal parents can provide stability for the child

 - Adoption holds both parents accountable even if the couple breaks up

 - Both parents are responsible for the child financially and emotionally

 - In the event one parent dies, the other parent will be there to raise the child

 If you or a loved one are a non-biological parent considering a second-parent adoption, contact a family law attorney to learn about the adoption process and the rights you are fighting to have.

-If you or someone you love is seeking a second-parent adoption, contact the Houston family law attorneys of the Holmes, Diggs & Sadler.
+If you or someone you love is seeking a second-parent adoption, contact the LGBTQ+ family law attorneys of Holmes, Diggs & Sadler.
 We have experience in protecting the rights of same-sex couples, as well as experience with adoption cases.
 Our attorneys are here to help you achieve the family you have always dreamed of having.
 To learn more about our team, contact us at (713) 802-1777 today.